CareSet/Zermelo/README.md

 ------------------

-Read the [Architecture diagram](documentation/Architecture.md) Zermelo is doing the hard work of translating "mere SQL" into something that can be consistently and performantly loaded into a single browser session.
+Read the [Architecture diagram](documentation/Architecture.md) Zermelo is doing the hard work of translating "mere SQL" into something that can consistently and with minimal impact on performance be loaded into a single browser session.
 Zermelo understands how to push the hard work to the MariaDB/MySQL server, ensuring that the browser gets its data in dribbles.
 The backend is having to do a huge amount of work in order make that happen.

 Some queries will legitimately take hours for the backend to run, even when the resulting data is only a few hundred rows of results.
 In order to support these heavy loads, Zermelo understands how to cache results.